arangodb/arangodb/README_maintainers.md

 (you may also inspect these files to validate the current settings)

-More modern systems facilitate [`systemd-coredump`](https://www.freedesktop.org/software/systemd/man/systemd-coredump.html) (via a similar named package) to control coredumps.
+More modern systems facilitate [`systemd-coredump`](https://www.freedesktop.org/software/systemd/man/systemd-coredump.html) (via a similar named package) to control core dumps.
-On most systems it will put compressed coredumps to `/var/lib/systemd/coredump`.
+On most systems it will put compressed core dumps to `/var/lib/systemd/coredump`.

-In order to use automatic coredump analysis with the unittests you need to configure `/etc/systemd/coredump.conf` and set `Compress=no` - so instant analysis may take place.
+In order to use automatic core dump analysis with the unittests you need to configure `/etc/systemd/coredump.conf` and set `Compress=no` - so instant analysis may take place.

 Please note that we can't support [Ubuntu Apport](https://wiki.ubuntu.com/Apport).
-Please use `apport-unpack` to send us the bare coredumps.
+Please use `apport-unpack` to send us the bare core dumps.

-In order to get coredumps from binaries changing their UID the system needs to be told that its allowed to write cores from them.
-Default ArangoDB installations will do exactly that, so the following is necessary to make the system produce coredumps from production ArangoDB instances:
+In order to get core dumps from binaries changing their UID the system needs to be told that its allowed to write cores from them.
+Default ArangoDB installations will do exactly that, so the following is necessary to make the system produce core dumps from production ArangoDB instances:

 Edit `/etc/security/limits.conf` to contain: